awesomemotive/easy-digital-downloads/readme.txt

 * New: Added a 'Refresh Reports' button to the graph view.
 * New: Variable priced bundles can now fully support a variable priced item being bundled.
 * New: Switched to using new IPN endpoints for PayPal Standard.
-* New: We now include zip code when recalculating tax on the front-end.
+* New: Zip / postal code now included in tax calculation function.
 * Tweak: Replaced all instances of get_post_meta() for payments with edd_get_payment_meta().
 * Tweak: Deprecated edd_get_earnings_by_date & edd_get_sales_by_date.
-* Tweak: You can no longer set the default gateway to one that is not enabled.
+* Tweak: Default gateway can no longer be set to a disabled gateway.
-* Tweak: Adjusted error message returned when a discount code is not active yet.
+* Tweak: Adjusted error message returned when a discount code is not yet active.
 * Tweak: Updated Profile Editor markup to match current EDD markup format.
 * Tweak: Removed loading of the icon-font in the front end.
 * Tweak: Improved the metabox for managing the customer when editing a payment.